griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 A brief note on command line sessions.
 Almost everything below will occur at the command line.
 It is very easy to get confused about the kind of sessions used.
 There are three types that will be used:
 1. A terminal session on your local system (e.g. using the Terminal App on a Mac laptop)
-2. Within session (1) you may launch a docker interative session (via `docker run -it`) to use tools we have created for setting up the workflow
+2. Within session (1) you may launch a docker interactive session (via `docker run -it`) to use tools we have created for setting up the workflow
 3. Within session (1) you may login (via `gcloud compute ssh`) to the Google Virtual Machine where Cromwell is running.

 ### Source of instructions